google/comprehensive-rust/src/exercises/chromium/interoperability-with-cpp.md

 ## Part three

-Now you understand the strengths and limitations of cxx interop, think of a couple of use-cases for Rust in Chromium where the interface would be sufficiently simple.
+Now you understand the strengths and limitations of CXX interop, think of a couple of use-cases for Rust in Chromium where the interface would be sufficiently simple.
 Sketch how you might define that interface.

 ## Where to find help

-* The [cxx binding reference][1]
+* The [`cxx` binding reference][1]
 * The [`rust_static_library` gn template][2]

 <details>
-As students explore Part Two, they're bound to have lots of questions about how to achieve these things, and also how cxx works behind the scenes.
+As students explore Part Two, they're bound to have lots of questions about how to achieve these things, and also how CXX works behind the scenes.

 Some of the questions you may encounter:
 * I'm seeing a problem initializing a variable of type X with type Y, where